-Until a few years ago, work was still considered to be a simple source of income to live decently and provide for the needs of one's family.
-Today the trend has changed and work has become not only a major component of an employee's daily life, but above all a full component of their identity.
-Work has thus become a key factor in personal development and self-fulfillment.
-Generation Y and the following, who enter the labor market, thus claim well-being at work as an essential condition for them to thrive there.
+Until a few years ago, work was still considered to be a simple source of income: to earn a decent living and provide for the needs of one's family.
+Today, the trend has changed, and work has become not only a major component of an employee's daily life, but above all, a full component of their identity.
+Work has thus become a key factor in personal development and self-fulfilment.
+Generation Y and those following, who enter the labour market, thus claim well-being at work as an essential condition for them to thrive there.

 Wellbeing at work: what does it mean?

-Wellbeing at work is a state of mind felt by an employee.
+Wellbeing at work is the state of mind of an employee.
 This state of mind relates to the business environment through several factors: health, safety, compensation, interest in tasks, and relationships between employees and the hierarchy.

-The more the work environment for employees is based on dialogue, listening, respect and recognition, the more employees will produce quality work and be loyal to their company, because it contributes to their development.
+The more the work environment for employees is based on dialogue, listening, respect and recognition, the more employees will produce quality work and be loyal to their company, as a result of the significant contribution to their development.